-For the mental update "connectedness", we search for what connects us to others and not to what separates or differentiates us.
-The realization of the search: ALWAYS there is a commonality.
-Because in the end we are all in the same boat.
+For the mental update “connectedness” we are looking for what connects us with others and not for what separates or differentiates us.
+The finding of the search: ALWAYS there is one thing in common.
+Because ultimately we are all in the same boat.

 The search for similarities makes successive negotiations cooperatively more successful.
 This finding is also confirmed by a study among MBA students.
 Some groups were asked to go to medias res without delay and to enter directly into the negotiations.

 Only round 55% came to an agreement.
 Other groups were initially asked to exchange personal information.
 The search for similarities before the start of negotiation led to a consensus rate of about 90%.